 a) the storage tank is registered under this Article, and

 b) the registration certificate is displayed on the premises where the storage tank is located

 The spreadsheet, below, contains facilities which have tanks that have ceased to be registered or have never been registered.
 The Excel spreadsheet will be regularly updated.
+This particular list was updated March 27, 2018.
 The spreadsheet can be sorted by facility name or municipality.
 Please contact the PTMAA office for assistance using the spreadsheet or for specific information about non-compliant tanks.